Maeda-Naoki/AndroidCI/README.md

 ### for GitLab CI
 #### Required
 ##### Merge Request variables
+You must set the below environment variables to do a **Merge Request** .
 ###### DANGER_GITLAB_API_TOKEN
 An access token for the account which will post comments.
 Please create an account to post comments in advance.